 Holding 1–2% of your portfolio in gold might make for something of an insurance policy against a global catastrophe.
-But before you do that you should probably have an escape plan from where you live to a place you can go that’s off the grid, far from any major city, and well stocked (water, food, medical provisions, guns, ammo, etc).
+But before you do that you should probably have an escape plan from where you live to a place that’s off the grid, far from any major city, and well stocked (water, food, medical provisions, guns, ammo, etc).

 Gold has sometimes done well during periods of turmoil, but not always.
 It’s probably a better hedge against crisis than inflation (where you can buy a productive asset like stocks which are a natural hedge against mild inflation):